Casey Stoney: England

 Stoney started all four of England's games at the 2011 FIFA Women's World Cup, and converted her kick in the quarter-final penalty shoot-out defeat to France.
 When pregnant Faye White retired from international football in 2012, Hope Powell appointed Stoney as the new England captain.
 "It's an absolute honour, the biggest privilege I've ever been given," was Stoney's response.

 In 2013, Stoney became the first female member of the Professional Footballers' Association's management committee.
 She led England into their Euro 2013 campaign but the team performed poorly and finished in last place, to her "bitter disappointment".
 When England's longstanding manager Hope Powell was sacked, Stoney was left out of new boss Mark Sampson's first squad due to a foot injury.
 Sampson informed Stoney that her captaincy was under review, a decision she understood.
 Steph Houghton was then named as her successor as captain.

 After being called for her third straight World Cup, Stoney said the 2015 FIFA Women's World Cup in Canada would be her last.
 Mostly coming out of the bench, Stoney was part of the first English team to qualify for the semi-finals.
-She was part of the England squad which reached the semi-finals of UEFA Women's Euro 2017 and played her last international match in a friendly against France on 21 October 2017.
+She was part of the England squad which reached the semi-finals of UEFA Women's Euro 2017.
+She played her last international match against Denmark on 1 July 2017.

+She was allotted 134 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.

 Great Britain

-In June 2012, Stoney was named in the 18-player Great Britain squad formed for the 2012 London Olympics.
+In June 2012, Stoney was named in the 18-player Great Britain squad formed for the 2012 Summer Olympics.
 The group was selected by England manager Hope Powell and comprised 16 English players plus Scots Kim Little and Ifeoma Dieke.
 Stoney was confirmed in her role as captain.
 Stoney scored in the team's second group stage match, a 3–0 win over Cameroon.
 After winning all three matches and finishing at the top of the table for Group E, Great Britain advanced to the quarter finals where they faced Canada in front of 28,828 spectators at City of Coventry Stadium.
 Stoney was disappointed when Great Britain lost 2–0 and were knocked out.
 She argued for the continued participation of Great Britain at future Olympic football tournaments.
-England's third-place finish at the 2015 FIFA Women's World Cup secured Great Britain's qualification for the 2016 Rio Olympics, but the team were blocked from competing due to political infighting among the "Home Nations".
+England's third-place finish at the 2015 FIFA Women's World Cup secured Great Britain's qualification for the 2016 Summer Olympics, but the team were blocked from competing due to political infighting among the "Home Nations".
 A 2016 UEFA Women's Olympic Qualifying Tournament was convened instead.